About the Cyber Career Pathways Tool

 Once a job title is selected, one or more work roles will be displayed.
 Select a role to set the corresponding dropdown.

 The single work role view features a filtered version of the work role galaxy that displays only the related work roles and an information panel.
 The information panel lists information about the work role, as specified by NICE, and is supplemented with career path information, such as common off-ramps, as identified by the Federal Cyber Workforce Management and Coordination Working Group.

 Compare related work roles to gain a better understanding of how to gain the skills needed to move from one work role to a related work role.

-- To compare, click on one of the related work roles in the work role galaxy, or select a work role from the second dropdown
+- To compare, select one of the related work roles in the work role galaxy, or select a work role from the second dropdown

 - The information panel will update to provide a side by side comparison of the selected work roles

-- To compare the originally selected role to a new role, click on a different work role in the galaxy, or select a different work role from the second dropdown
+- To compare the originally selected role to a new role, select a different work role in the galaxy, or select a different work role from the second dropdown

 Selecting from the filter buttons (KSATs, On Ramps, Off Ramps, and Secondary Work Roles) will change the relationships shown in the galaxy for a hovered or selected role.

-- These displays also change when navigating the data tabs.
-The lock button is used to prevent this from changing.
+- The selected relationship button will change when navigating the data tabs.
+You can use the lock button to prevent this.

-To reset or clear the galaxy, click the Clear Selection button.
+To reset or clear the galaxy, select the Clear Selection button.

-For a refresher on tool navigation, click the Information button.
+For a refresher on tool navigation, select the Information button.